You Are Here: Home » Advice Articles » 10 Tips For Your First Ocean Rowing Expedition

-10 Tips For Your First Ocean Rowing Expedition
+10 Tips for Ocean Rowing

 Like most things, ocean rowing is not a science and there are all sorts of different opinions on what’s best, what’s not and everything in between.
 It’s a friendly community and so the best place to start is by talking to other rowers, past and present.
 There are some great books on ocean rowing – stories written by soloists and doubles through recent history, many of them offering interesting insight into the ocean, the challenges and the psychology of surviving and thriving on the ocean.

-Another great place to start researching, and finding other rowers to talk to, is the Ocean Rowing Society www.oceanrowing.com and the Association for Ocean Rowers www.oceanrowers.com
+Another great place to start researching, and finding other rowers to talk to, is the Ocean Rowing Society www.oceanrowing.com and the Association for Ocean Rowers www.oceanrowers.com [I’ve got some free resources on this website too – Tim].

 I’m going to focus on the ocean itself, rather than the challenges of getting to the ocean.
 I’ll only say one thing – expect to see your bank balance plunge into the red: water based expeditions far out to sea are expensive.